IRSND - english

 IMPORTANT:

-You should only include irsnd.h in your application file, therefore merely:
+Include only irsnd.h in your application source code:

 #include "irsnd.h"

-All other include files will be automatically included by irsnd.h.
-See also example file irsnd-main-avr.c.
+All other include files are included within irsnd.h.
+See also the sample application irsnd-main-avr.c.

 IRSND encodes all protocols listed above in an interrupt service routine (ISR), see also irsnd.c.